koliseoapi/help/content/call-for-papers/review-sessions.md

 Simple events with a small number of proposals typically rely on one person that hand-picks the contents of the agenda, but for more complex events with hundreds of proposals you may need to put together a committee.

-To invite a set of users to the selection committee of a Call for Papers you need to assign the **Session Reviewer** role from the [event permissions page]({{< ref "/users/permissions.md" >}}).
+To invite a set of users to the selection committee of a call for papers you need to assign the **Session Reviewer** role from the [event permissions page]({{< ref "/users/permissions.md" >}}).
 The new team members will receive an e-mail with their newly assigned role.

-## The Session Review Process
+## The session review process

 Once you have formed the selection committee, you can start reviewing sessions.
 To do this: